hwalinga/crisprdetect-parser/README.md

                         already exist it will append.
   --sep SEP             Seperator in the metadata file.
 (Default: tab) --crisprdetect-extension CRISPRDETECT_EXTENSION
-                        Extension of crisperdetect files that is cut-off for genome name.
+                        Extension of crisperdetect files that is cut off for genome name.
 (Default: crisprdetect) --spacers-extension SPACERS_EXTENSION
                         Extension string of the spacers fasta file.
 (Default: